-Canada attracts many student for a variety of reasons, one being its ability to provide students with fairly economically prized studies that won’t make their hair turn grey by the time they reach 30.
+Canada attracts many students for a variety of reasons, one being its ability to provide students with fairly economically prized studies that won’t make their hair turn grey by the time they reach 30.
 Remember that cheap education doesn’t equate to quality education but most public Canadian universities are able to provide consistent quality education.
 The financial aid programs provided by major Canadian universities also, make them pretty student friendly such as financial grants and scholarships.
-Having said this, Canadian nationality holders have the easier deal because they get considerably more benefits in comparison to international students.
-That is why all tuition fee breakdowns are according residency status.
+Having said this, Canadian nationality holders have an easier deal because they get considerably more benefits in comparison to international students.
+That is why all tuition fee breakdowns are according to residency status

 The following are 5 universities located in Canada that go easy on your pocket: